elemaudio/docs/docs/LibraryIndex.md

 # Library Index

+The Elementary standard library is available as a named import `el` from the core npm package.
+This module provides a set of prebuilt signal processing functions to facilitate more easily assembling larger, complex applications.

 ```js
 import {el} from '@elemaudio/core';
 ```

-The Elementary standard library is available as a named import `el` from the top level npm package.
-This module provides a set of prebuilt signal processing functions to facilitate more easily assembling larger, complex applications.

 Below lists an index of all available standard library functions, organized by category.